 Did you know there are an incredible 42 different pedigree cat breeds?

-There are also countless mixes, as well as color variations.
+There are also countless mixes, as well as many color variations and patterns.

-It’s no surprise some people have a very difficult time trying to figure out exactly what kind of feline friend to choose.
+It’s no surprise that some people have a difficult time trying to figure out what kind of feline friend to choose.

-So it’s time to check out 30 outstanding tortoiseshell cat facts.
+So, it’s time to check out 30 outstanding tortoiseshell cat facts.
+Some of these you may know, but we are sure that some will surprise you.

 1. Tortoiseshell vs Calico

-The tortoiseshell calico and the tortoiseshell are two different types of cats.
+Although people are not always aware of the differences, the tortoiseshell calico cat and the tortoiseshell are actually two different types of cat.

-Calico is the term used to describe a particolored or patched coloration that includes white.
+Calico is the term used to describe a tricolored or patched coloration that includes white.
+In other words, the cat will have black and orange patches.

 If you see a tortoiseshell cat with small patches of white, this is called a tortoiseshell and white cat.

-This cat has far less white than a calico or a dilute feline, and the other patches of red, black, and cream will cover the majority of the body.
+This cat has far less white than a calico or a dilute feline, and the other patches of red and black cover the majority of the body.

 The feline shares the same color pattern as the oriole, the state’s official bird, so the calico was the obvious choice.

-The tortoiseshell coloring is a variation seen in many different breeds.
+The tortoiseshell coloring is a variation seen in many different breeds of cat, and it is caused by simple genetics.

-This means that the vast majority of the felines are female, since only females have two x chromosomes.
+Therefore, because two X chromosomes with genes for different colors are needed, males cannot be torties.
+This means that our torti patterned felines are female, since only females have two x chromosomes.

 Are all tortoiseshell cats female?